jiaxicheng/pentaho/prd_pdi_waterfall-chart.md

 ```
 1. From main menu, Edit -> Settings... -> Parameters
    Add necessary parameters, in our example, add: ph_start_date, ph_end_date, p_country and p_product_type
-   set up default value so you can debug the transform.
+   .
+Do set up default value so you can debug the transform.

 2. In the `Table Input` step, add connection and then the following SQL:
 ```